Nityaj22/Nityaj22/README.md

 # Welcome to Nitya Jhaveri's GitHub!

-Hey there! 👋 I'm Nitya Jhaveri, a CS freshman at Purdue University.
-I'm passionate about coding and have a knack for languages like Python, Java, C++, MySQL, and even some CSS magic.
+Hey there! 👋 I'm Nitya Jhaveri, a CS sophomore at Purdue University.
+I'm passionate about coding and have a knack for languages like Python, Java, C++, R, MySQL, and even some CSS magic.
 Below, I've highlighted some of the cool things I've been up to:

 ## Teaching Java at Shyam Sir Classes 🚀